-From a pure-phenomenology perspective the late-1990s transition is particularly significant, as I shall discuss in greater detail later, for what concerns falsifiability.
-Some of the late-1990s phenomelogy proposals concern effects that one can imagine honestly deriving in a given quantum-gravity theory.
-Instead the effects described for example in studies such as the ones reported in Ref.~\cite{elmn} and Ref.~\cite{perci2} were not really derived from proposed solutions of the quantum-gravity problem but rather they were inspired by some paths toward the solution of the quantum-gravity (the relevant formalisms were not really manageable to the point of allowing a rigorous derivation of the nature and size of the effects under study, but some intuition for the nature and size of the effects was developed combining our limited understanding of the formalisms and some heuristics).
-Such a line of reasoning is certainly valuable, and can inspire some meaningful ``new physics" experimental searches, but if the results of the experiments are negative the theoretical ideas that motivated them are not falsified: when the link from theory to experiments is weak (contaminated by heuristic arguments) it is not possible to follow the link in the opposite direction (use negative experimental results to falsify the theory).
-Through further developments of the work that started in the late 1990s we are now getting close to taking quantum-gravity phenomenology from the mere realm of searches of quantum-gravity effects (which are striking if they are successful but have limited impact if they fail) to the one of ``falsification tests" of some theoretical ideas.
-This is a point that I am planning to convey strongly with some key parts of this review, together with another sign a maturity of quantum-gravity phenomenology: the ability to discriminate between different (but similar) Planck-scale physics scenarios.
-Of course, in order for a phenomenology to even get started one must find some instances in which the new-physics effects can be distinguished from the effects of old-physics theories, but a more mature phenomenology should also be able to discriminate between similar (but somewhat different) new-physics scenarios.
+From a pure-phenomenology perspective the late-1990s transition is particularly significant, as I shall discuss in greater detail later, in as much as it marks a sharp transition toward falsifiability.
+Some of the late-1990s phenomenology proposals concern effects that one can imagine honestly deriving in a given quantum-gravity theory.
+Instead the effects described for example in studies such as the ones reported in Ref.~\cite{elmn} and Ref.~\cite{perci2} were not really derived from proposed models but rather they were inspired by some paths toward the solution of the quantum-gravity problem (the relevant formalisms were not really manageable to the point of allowing a rigorous derivation of the nature and size of the effects under study, but some intuition for the nature and size of the effects was developed combining our limited understanding of the formalisms and some heuristics).
+Such a line of reasoning is certainly valuable, and can inspire some meaningful ``new physics'' experimental searches, but if the results of the experiments are negative the theoretical ideas that motivated them are not falsified: when the link from theory to experiments is weak (contaminated by heuristic arguments) it is not possible to follow the link in the opposite direction (use negative experimental results to falsify the theory).
+Through further developments of the work that started in the late 1990s we are now getting close to taking quantum-spacetime phenomenology from the mere realm of searches of quantum-spacetime effects (which are striking if they are successful but have limited impact if they fail) to the one of ``falsification tests'' of some theoretical ideas.
+This is a point that I am planning to convey strongly with some key parts of this review, together with another sign a maturity of this phenomenology: the ability to discriminate between different (but similar) Planck-scale physics scenarios.
+Of course, in order for a phenomenology to even get started one must find some instances in which the new-physics effects can be distinguished from the effects predicted by current theories, but a more mature phenomenology should also be able to discriminate between similar (but somewhat different) new-physics scenarios.